nicolasthy/nicolasthy.github.io/_posts/2016-02-26-reasons-why-chose-react.markdown

 - nodejs
 layout: post
 image: react-learning-center.png
-excerpt: Learn ReactJS step by step for all levels.
-This is step 1 on this course where I will try to explain to you what React is and when you should use it.
+excerpt: Reasons why I started working with React and the benefits that helped me take this decision.
 comments: true
-listed: false
+listed: true
-nextpost: learning-reactjs-part-2
+published: true
 ---

-_**Prelude:**_ This article is part of a series of lessons about React.js, you can find all of them [here]({{site.baseurl}}/learning-reactjs/) !

 Hi, let me explain to you the reasons I have been working with **React** for the past months.
 If I get the definition from the official docs from Facebook, React is a Javascript Library for building user interfaces.
 People use React as the V of MVC which abstracts away the DOM from you, giving a simpler programming model and better performance.
-However I'm not sure it is clear enough for all of you.
+However I'm not sure if it is clear enough for all of you.

 ## Why I chose React.js

 When I have been given the chance to choose the library I was going to be using for my project at work I had the option between **Angular**, **React** or an other library (Ember, Backbone, ...).
 I didn't know any of these, the only thing I was told was "We need a dynamic app and from what we know React is new, it's done by **Facebook** and you don't need to rewrite a full MVC app.".
 I had already read a little bit of Angular's documentation since a friend of mine was using it at his work and I didn't want to rewrite a full MVC app while we had already a solid Rails app, therefore the choice was easy for me, but it may not be for you.

-I am not trying to start a war with all of you Angular lovers, _**it's a great JS library**_.
+I am not trying to start a war with all of you Angular lovers, _**it's a great JS framework**_.
 If you are familiar with Angular it might be a good idea trying to learn React and the other way too.
 I chose React for it's simplicity and it's speed.
 When I tried to learn Angular I was lost with all the `ng` everywhere ...

 ## What makes React.js a good choice